WalkingGlitch/leetcode-browser-history/README.md

 This is made for Python 3.11.
 YMMV.

 This is licensed in the public domain.
-Feel free top use it for any purpose.
+Feel free to use it for any purpose.